How to Handle a Wrongful Demotion

 Your employer also can change your job description, assign new work duties, and lower your pay if they are reorganizing the workforce or if business conditions dictate a shifting of human resources.

-In some circumstances, you may be protected by a bargaining agreement or employment contract which provide protection for employees.
-Also, there are legal protections which cover wrongful demotions.
+In some circumstances, you may be protected by a bargaining agreement or employment contract which provides protection for employees.
+Also, there are legal protections that cover wrongful demotions.

 Which Employees Are Protected

 Workers with employment contracts that stipulate work roles and job protections may be insulated against certain demotions may have recourse to appeal a demotion.

 Employees cannot be demoted because of race, gender, age, religious beliefs, or genetic information.
 Employees can't be demoted as retaliation for filing a sexual harassment claim or because they informed authorities about an illegal action by their organization.